rokwire/rokwire-building-block-sdk-go/README.md

 ## Packages
 This library contains several packages:

-### `authservice`
+### `auth`
-The `authservice` package provides the `AuthService` type which contains the configurations to locate and communicate with the ROKWIRE Auth Service.
+The `auth` package provides the `AuthService` type which contains the configurations to locate and communicate with the ROKWIRE Auth Service.
 The other packages in this library depend on the `AuthService` object, or other objects which depend on it, to handle any necessary communication with this central Auth Service.

 This package also provides the `ServiceRegLoader`, `ServiceRegManager`, `ServiceAccountLoader`, and `ServiceAccountManager` types.